Work With Us

 Local hire authority job announcements will be posted here when openings are available.
 Local hire positions are by paper application process only.

-Internships through the Student Conservation Association are also a way to find seasonal employment.
+Internships through the Student Conservation Association and Mosaics in Science are also a way to find seasonal employment.
 To find positions we are advertising with them, select "AK" for "State," and look under the "Site" column for Western Arctic National Parklands.

 Volunteers are essential to accomplishing the mission of the National Park Service.
 Being a volunteer is also a way to gain valuable experience that could open doors to a great career.
 While backcountry and field work opportunities require very specific skills and experience, there are some other ways to be a volunteer for Kobuk Valley National Park.